Casuallynoted/Dance-Maniax-DIY-Controller/README.md

 -I wound up deciding to get Male to Female jumper cables to extend the sensors further out than the provided cables do.
 I used the ones here: https://www.amazon.com/gp/product/B06XRV92ZB/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1
 -Respirator, no solder fumes for me!
 -Helping Hands to hold the board while soldering (and while it was still in the DIY phase this doubled as my controller stand for a while)
+-I'm working on a 3D-printable enclosure to make everything look nice and neat.
+No more wires!
+Will update with the model and printing instructions as soon as it's available.

 Instructions coming soon!
 Next commit!